tiansiyuan/kubeflow-docs/docs/user-guide/feast.rst

     # Save model
     dump(reg, "driver_model.bin")

-The output should look like this and like below screenshot instead of the output is like this, and the trained model file "driver_model.bin" is save as the current directory.
+The output should look like this and like below screenshot, and the trained model file "driver_model.bin" is save as the current directory.

 .. code-block:: shell